zeyad-mansour/SimpleArtificialNeuron/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > career trajectory?
 Also, who are some mentors you could contact to help
 > you stay on your path?

 I plan to take advanced courses, contribute to open-source projects, and seek mentorship from professors and researchers.
-Specifically, I can talk to my brother, who has a masters degree in CS and works on ML at a tech company.
-His guidance will invaluable as I navigate my career path.
+Specifically, I can also talk to my brother to help me navigate my career path.

 ## Assignment Tasks